 Antiperspirant is the most common go-to sweat deterrent.
-It contains aluminum which clogs your sweat ducts and makes you perspire less.
-But most people use it wrong.
+Antiperspirants contain aluminum compounds which block your sweat ducts, making you perspire less.
+But are you using yours correctly?

 To get the most out of your antiperspirant, you need to:

 - Apply it to dry armpits: Avoid swiping on antiperspirant right after you hop out of the shower.
-Even a tiny amount of water can block the aluminum from soaking into your glands.
+Make sure to dry your skin thoroughly first.
+Even a tiny amount of water can prevent antiperspirant from being absorbed completely.

-- Make it a part of your bedtime routine: Instead of applying antiperspirant in the morning, do it at night.
-Doing this gives the aluminum compounds more time to seep into your glands and create sweat plugs.
+- Make it a part of your bedtime routine: Instead of applying antiperspirant only in the morning, try applying it at night.
+Doing so gives the active ingredients more time to seep into your skin, creating sweat plugs and reducing armpit sweat.

 - Dress after it’s dry: When you slide your shirt over wet antiperspirant, it rubs off and becomes less effective.
-Wait a few minutes before dressing or use a hair dryer on the lowest setting to air out your armpits.
+Wait a few minutes after applying or use a hairdryer on the lowest setting to air out your armpits before dressing.

-If you avoid colorful and tight-fitting clothes because you’re afraid of sweat marks showing through — stop.
-There are better ways to sweat-proof your clothing.
+The days of avoiding colorful and tight-fitting clothes because you’re afraid of sweat marks showing through are over.
+There are better ways to sweat proof your clothing.

 Wear Clothing Made of Light, Breathable Material

 The best materials for reducing sweat are natural, water-loving fibers like cotton, linen and rayon from bamboo.
 The worst materials for sweat prevention are synthetic, water-resistant fibers like polyester, rayon and lycra-cotton blends.